MeigaHub MeigaHub

 Introduction

-In 2026, the integration of Retrieval-Augmented Generation (RAG) and AI agents in production has reached a significant level of maturity.
-However, evaluating these systems in production environments remains a challenge.
-This article provides a practical, step-by-step tutorial for building a measurable framework for evaluating RAG and AI agents in production, including metrics, comparison criteria, and a detailed checklist.
+By 2026, the integration of Retrieval-Augmented Generation (RAG) and AI agents into production environments has reached a significant level of maturity.
+However, evaluating these systems in production settings remains a challenge.
+This article provides a practical, step-by-step tutorial for building a measurable framework to evaluate RAG and AI agents in production, including key metrics, comparison criteria, and a detailed checklist.

 Essential Metrics for Evaluating RAG

-Selecting the right metrics is crucial for measuring the effectiveness of a RAG system in production.
-The following are some of the most relevant metrics:
+Choosing the right metrics is crucial for measuring the effectiveness of a RAG system in production.
+Here are some of the most relevant metrics:

 Recall@K

-Recall@K measures the proportion of relevant documents retrieved by the system in the first K results.
-A higher value indicates that the system is efficient in retrieving relevant documents.
+Recall@K measures the proportion of relevant documents retrieved by the system in the top K results.
+A high value indicates that the system is efficient at retrieving relevant documents.

 Example: If a RAG system retrieves 5 relevant documents out of 10 possible in a query, its Recall@10 would be 0.5.